Selflender logo

 Cities Where You Need to Work the Most Hours to Pay Rent

-It’s becoming increasingly difficult for Americans to keep a roof above their head with recent data suggesting that it requires 50 hours of work to cover expensive rent costs in 2024.
+It’s becoming increasingly difficult for Americans to keep a roof above their head with recent data suggesting that it requires 38.3 hours of work per month for one person to cover rent costs in 2025.

 There’s plenty of talk about living costs but the rise of rent is now outpacing wage increases, proving to be a heavy burden on Americans.

-Studies show that states such as Hawaii, Nevada, California, and Florida have the worst wage-to-rent ratio, meaning that residents of those areas will need to work more hours just to cover simple living expenses.
+An analysis of data from the U.S. Census, Apartment List, the BLS, and the Federal Reserve shows that states such as Vermont, Hawaii, California, and New Jersey have the worst wage-to-rent ratio, meaning that residents of those areas will need to work more hours just to cover simple living expenses.

 Key statistics

-How rent is outpacing wage growth in the U.S.
+How rent has outpaced wage growth in the U.S.

 Let’s take a look over the past two decades of rent and wage increases, to see both the correlation and the recent spike.